asm0dey/projector-pres/index.md

 ```

 Everything is determined in runtime — types, fields, etc.
-For example `"e"` at the very beginning is type!
+For example, `"e"` at the very beginning is type!

 ---